connorbowen/apiq-mvp/docs/user-rules.md

    [optional footer(s)]
    ```

-3. **Pull Request Process**
-   - Create feature branch from `main`
-   - Make focused, atomic commits
-   - Write descriptive PR description
-   - Include tests for new functionality
-   - Request review from at least one maintainer

 ### Code Review Requirements
 - All code must be reviewed before merging
 - Address all review comments